Hybrid Cloud & the Next-Generation Data Center: Why the Top-Down Approach Matters

-More organizations are embarking on hybrid cloud journeys to not only drive agility and cost savings, but to differentiate themselves in a new era of business and buyers.
+More organizations are embarking on data center transformation journeys to not only drive agility and cost savings, but to differentiate themselves in a new era of business and buyers.
 As stragglers struggle to deliver seamless app experiences to end users, they’ll miss out on the agility and scalability that the cloud promises while successful adopters soar ahead.
 It’s enough to make any CEO sweat (or in the spirit of the cloud, condensate), especially when the global hybrid cloud market is expected to reach $91 billion by 2021, according to research by MarketsandMarkets.

 Figure 1 shows the size of the hybrid cloud market worldwide from 2014 to 2021.
 From 2017 and onward, the graph reflects a constant annual market growth rate of 22.5%.